EdisonNi-hku/Robust_Evidence_Based_QA/README.md

   - instruction: instruction given to the model
   - gpt-35: response by GPT-3.5
   - gpt-4: response by GPT-4

+- SynSciQA_all_raw_question_source_pairs.csv
+  - topic: topic of the question
+  - question: question generated
+  - source: source generated

+- GenSearch_test_with_golden_sources/SynSciQA_test_with_golden_sources.csv
+  - question: question
+  - right_source: sources that address the question
+  - other_source: source that do not address the question
+  - instruction: final instruction including question, right_source and other_source

 - HandEval_of_QualityFilters_SynSciQA++.xlsx
   - evidence: source paragraph that is cited